Mechanical Engineering Technology

 Technical elective courses are chosen by the student in consultation with an academic advisor.
 Core coursework includes offerings such as humanities, arts, and social sciences.
 The overall curriculum is designed to provide the student with an ability to apply scientific and engineering knowledge and methods combined with technical skills in support of engineering activities.

-Mechanical Engineering Technology is concerned with the application of scientific and engineering knowledge in support of engineering activities.
+Mechanical Engineering Technology graduates are prepared to apply scientific and engineering knowledge in support of a wide range of engineering activities.
 Specifically, the mechanical engineering technology professional provides the engineering services required to support the transformation of the results of scientific endeavors into useful products and services.
 Students who choose a career in mechanical engineering technology may pursue any number of career paths including, but not limited to: machine and product design engineering, product and system evaluation, research laboratory experimental support, prototype evaluation, plant operation and management, quality assurance, technical sales, manufacturing methods improvement, building energy systems design, control and installation, project management, energy systems support, alternative energy development and systems sustainability.

 The mechanical engineering technology graduate is equipped to perform analysis and planning steps to convert ideas into finished products, in the most efficient and safe manner.
 They may be the engineering professional who develops designs and design-build instructions using various computer programs, develops efficient manufacturing processes and manages the operation of manufacturing equipment, handles inspections, analyzes and resolves production problems, and manages the implementation of product realization and product improvement activities.